When you think about why people behave the way they do, you might think material things control our behavior.

 Looking back on history to those that have found meaning and self-actualization, spirituality is at the forefront.

 Nelson Mandela, Mahatma Gandhi, and Viktor Frankl are among the few.

 What Controls You: Our Human Story.

-The ‘Human Story’ is that of growth, adversity, goals, and the desire to be better.
-Develop a belief in something bigger and you will learn to do better.
+The ‘Human Story’ is about growth, adversity, goals, and the desire to improve.

 I encourage you to take it a step further and examine your thinking in these areas.

-Upholding your values and the acceptance of your moment-to-moment experience of life unfolds meaning and self-discovery.
+Upholding your values and acceptance of your moment-to-moment experience of life unfolds meaning and self-discovery.